DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Starring: Daniel Day-Lewis, Lesley Manville, Vicky Krieps, Camilla Rutherford, Gina McKee, George Glasgow, Brian Gleeson, Harriet Sansom Harris

-Phantom Thread is the final film for Daniel Day-Lewis and is the first P.T.
-Anderson movie to be filmed outside of the United States.
+Phantom Thread is Daniel Day-Lewis’s final film and the first P.T.
+Anderson movie to be filmed outside the United States.

 The film is a love letter to classic cinema utilizing 35mm film and a hazy effect to emulate a dated look to the imagery.
-Lewis’ method acting ability is second-to-none.
+Lewis’s method of acting ability is second to none.

 In preparation for the film, he studied under a New York City ballet costume designer to the point he was able to recreate an iconic dress from Cristóbal Balenciaga, Anderson’s inspiration for the film.